dqrk0jeste/owl/README.md

 ## todo
 - there are some known issues that need fixing, see `known_issues.md`
-- window rules for floating windows
+- move to workspace
 - opacity settings
 - animations
-- mouse clicks for shortcuts (moving and resizing toplevels for example)
+- mouse clicks for keybinds (moving and resizing toplevels for example)
-- more configuration options, mainly when it comes to tiling capabilities and layouts.
+- more configuration options

 ## special thanks to
 - Krasa, for making the cute owl